Grand Ledge, Michigan: Airport

 Abrams Municipal Airport (FAA LID: 4D0) is a city-owned, public-use airport located two nautical miles (3.7 km) north of the central business district of Grand Ledge.
 The airport is accessible by road from Eaton Highway and is located 2.1 mi south of Interstate 96, just east of M-100.

 Railroads

-CSX Transportation now operates the original railroad built through the town as part of their Plymouth Subdivision between Plymouth, MI and Grand Rapids, MI.
-A small yard remains active for local shippers, including a Lowes distribution center.
-The remnant of a branch line to Ionia begins here to serve a large grain elevator several miles north of town.
-As of 2022, one local freight and two through freights pass through town daily.
+CSX Transportation currently operates the original railroad built through the town as part of their Plymouth Subdivision between Plymouth, MI and Grand Rapids, MI.
+A small siding remains active for the local Lowe's distribution center.
+The remnant of a branch line to Ionia begins here to serve an ADM grain elevator several miles north of town.
+Today, one local freight train and two through freight trains pass through the town daily.
 Passenger service between Detroit and Grand Rapids, then provided by predecessor Chesapeake & Ohio, ended after April 30, 1971.

 The railroad crosses the Grand River adjacent to the Ledges on a spectacular high bridge.
 One of the largest railroad bridges in the state of Michigan, it remains a sought after landmark for railfans and general tourists alike.

 Demographics

+2020 census

+As of the census of 2020, there were 7,784 people, 3,526 households, and 2,156 families residing in the city.
+There were 3,595 housing units.
+The racial makeup of the city was 89.52% White alone, 1.47% African American alone, 0.45% Native American alone, 1.1% from other races, 6.95% from two or more races.
+Hispanic or Latino of any race were 5.82% of the population.